-Yesterday, I posted 25 tips to help you make the most of attending a bridal show.
+Yesterday, I updated my 25 tips to help you make the most of attending a bridal show for 2019.
 In that post, I encouraged brides to bring a list of questions.
 If you aren’t sure what to ask, that’s perfectly okay!
-Here are twelve great questions – some hard-hitting! – to ask when meeting vendors at your local bridal show.
+Here are twelve great questions – some even hard-hitting! – to ask when meeting vendors at your local bridal show.

 “Are you available for my wedding date?”